Model-free Optimization and Experimental Validation of RIS-assisted Wireless Communications under Rich Multipath Fading: System Model and Problem Formulation

-A RIS-aided communication system is considered as illustrated in Fig. \ref{sys_model}, where the RIS is equipped with $N$ reflective elements located between the $M$-antenna base station (BS) and the single-antenna user equipment (UE).
-Each RIS element has binary phase shifts.
+A RIS-assisted communication system is considered as illustrated in Fig. \ref{sys_model}, where the RIS is equipped with $N$ reflective elements located between the base station (BS) with a MIMO $M$-antenna array and the single-antenna user equipment (UE).